 GM says that it will have self-driving electric vehicles on the road and delivering rideshare services within 2019.

-The small startup, Cruise is valued at more than 10 times what it was since GM took ownership.
+The small startup, Cruise is valued at more than ten times what it was since GM took ownership.
 The original design implements two Lidar sensors on the roof of the vehicle.
 The sensors are for mapping the surrounding area in real time.

-At present, GM has built over 180 of their second generation Cruises.
+At present, GM has built over 180 of its second generation Cruises.
 The official name for their new autonomous electric car is the Cruise AV.
 The current iteration retains a steering wheel and pedals, but future versions will omit such user control.